LimePoint/opschain-docs/docs/troubleshooting.md

 The `ref` (short for reference) method looks up the resource in the same way as [referencing previous resources](reference/concepts/actions.md#referencing-resources).

+### Null bytes in log messages

+OpsChain does not support storing null bytes in log message due to an underlying database limitation.

+OpsChain replaces all instances of null bytes with a replacement character [U+FFFD](https://en.wikipedia.org/wiki/Specials_(Unicode_block)#Replacement_character) in the log instead.
+This value would be returned when fetching the log message.

+Please [contact us](/docs/support.md#how-to-contact-us) if you have any issues with this limitation or need any extra information.

 ### Git commit: `opschain: command not found`

 OpsChain automatically sets up the [`opschain dev lint` tool](development-environment.md#using-the-opschain-linter) to detect issues in the project Git repositories.